 Help children survive and thrive in a region where still far too many do not see their fifth birthday.

-And yet there has been real progress: The outlook on child survival in Eastern and Southern Africa has improved steadily since 1990, with under-five child mortality rates reducing at an average annual rate of 3.7 per cent.
+While real progress has been made – the outlook on child survival in Eastern and Southern Africa has improved steadily since 1990, with under-five child mortality rates reducing at an average annual rate of 3.7 per cent – challenges remain.

 Progress in reducing under-five mortality has been uneven throughout the region.
 There are significant differences across countries, and clear inequalities within countries.
 Maternal mortality continues to remain high and the region accounts for a quarter of all maternal deaths worldwide.